Transducer: Active vs passive transducers

 Passive transducers require an external power source to operate, which is called an excitation signal.
 The signal is modulated by the sensor to produce an output signal.
 For example, a thermistor does not generate any electrical signal, but by passing an electric current through it, its resistance can be measured by detecting variations in the current or voltage across the thermistor.

 Active transducers in contrast, generate electric current in response to an external stimulus which serves as the output signal without the need of an additional energy source.
-Such examples are a photodiode, and a piezoelectric sensor, photovoltic, thermocouple.
+Such examples are a photodiode, and a piezoelectric sensor, photovoltaic, thermocouple.

 Characteristics

 Some specifications that are used to rate transducers: